terran6/mappo-competitive-reinforcement/README.md

 The above implementation utilizes a Multi-Agent Proximal Policy Optimization (MAPPO) algorithm in order to develop the expertise of agents in playing tennis!
 This algorithm may be used in a variety of domains and is effective in its ability to generate an optimal methodology for realizing maximum reward.

 The approach utilizes the power of Actor-Critic networks in order to optimize a policy and achieve expertise in a predefined domain.
-Starting the process knowing nothing about what actions would lead to a positive or negative result, the algorithm initially samples and evaluates actions selected from an unoptimized Normal distribution.
+Starting the process knowing nothing about what actions would lead to a positive or negative result, the algorithm initially samples and evaluates actions selected from an unoptimized Gaussian distribution.
 After many iterations, the Critic network learns to effectively evaluate each action result and provide meaningful information to the Actor so that it may optimize its action sampling distribution leading to better gameplay!

 In the environment, the state space consists of `8` variables that correspond to the position and velocity of the ball and the racket.
 The action space consists of `2` continuous actions of moving toward or away from the net and jumping.
 A reward of `+0.1` is gained each time an agent is able to hit the ball over the net.
 If the agent allows the ball to touch the ground or if the agent hits the ball out of bounds, it receives a reward of `-0.01`.
-These score allocations promote the overall objective of keeping the ball in play.
+This score allocation approach promotes the overall objective of keeping the ball in play.
 The environment is considered solved once the mean maximum episodic reward reaches `+0.5` for the past 100 episodes.

 <br />